My Story

 He married my mother at a young age because she was pregnant with me.
 And although he didn’t love her he was always a good provider.
 As well, I’m sure he was never unfaithful to her until when my younger sister died at the age of 29 he moved to southern Oregon with a good woman who made him happy.

-By that time I’d started learning the meditation I talk about below, which taught that to find happiness you need to forgive everyone in your life, even the people who should not be forgiven.
+By that time I’d started learning the meditation I talk about below, which taught that to find happiness you need to forgive everyone in your life, even those who should not be forgiven.
 So I visited him once in a while in Oregon and we started to be friends.

-From that day forward he gradually changed over the years into a loving and considerate person, always thinking of other people before himself.
+From that day forward he gradually changed into a loving considerate person, always thinking of the other person first.
 It was really an incredible transformation.
 But by the time he was 42, I was already 19 and had left home.
-So during my entire childhood I was raised by a father who thought I was a two dimensional figure without feelings of my own, and it took me many years to recover.
+So during my entire childhood my father treated me like I was a two dimensional figure with no feelings, and it took me many years to recover.

 But I Did Recover

-After my crisis at the age of 27 the Obsessive Compulsive Disorder (OCD) I’d had since I was a child got worse, and I had the recurring thought many times a day I was a terrible person.
+After my crisis at the age of 27 the Obsessive Compulsive Disorder (OCD) I’d had since I was a child got worse, and I had what they call intrusive thoughts many times a day that I was a terrible person.
 I seriously considered suicide.
 But I wanted so badly for my two young children to have a good father, so I decided to stick around.

 There are many variations of Obsessive Compulsive Disorder.
 Although I had the obsessive thoughts I never had the compulsive actions, so I never hurt anybody.
 I just made myself very unhappy, and was severely depressed for the next 35 years.